mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 - **No bandwidth / not a priority / blocked by third-party dependencies:** These reasons can all be lumped together as "forces beyond your control."
 That's to be expected, but we'll continue to do what we can to persuade your team to migrate, and to make the migration as smooth as possible when you're ready.
 - **Afraid of the amount of breaking changes:** That fear is understandable, and we still have a great deal of work to do with documentation, automation, and other resources to help minimize the friction involved in migrating.
-- **Don't like the new styling solution:** We believe that’s totally fair.
+- **Don't like the new styling solution:** We believe that's totally fair.
   Not everyone will buy every move.
   However, as with any open-source project, you always have the opportunity to weigh in and leave your thoughts about any given endeavor we're considering.
   [The issue discussing the chosen styling solution](https://github.com/mui/material-ui/issues/22342) was a big one, and every contribution made a difference in the ultimate decision.
   Please don't hesitate to participate in these open discussions—especially if you see something you disagree with.
-- **Didn’t know about it:** That's something we really need to work on!
+- **Didn't know about it:** That's something we really need to work on!
 We'll be exploring new ways to engage with our community in the coming months.
-- **Regressions - had to go back to v4:** If this happens to you, please open an issue regarding the problems you're facing and we’ll be happy to guide you.
+- **Regressions - had to go back to v4:** If this happens to you, please open an issue regarding the problems you're facing and we'll be happy to guide you.

 ### Have you, or anyone from your team, used any low-code tools for helping with the development of your product?